smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Images/index.md

 ```
 !@

-## Uploading an Image Using SDL FileManager
+## Uploading an Image Using the File Manager
 The @![iOS]`SDLFileManager`!@ @![android, javaSE, javaEE]`FileManager`!@ uploads files and keeps track of all the uploaded files names during a session.
 To send data with the @![iOS]`SDLFileManager`!@ @![android, javaSE, javaEE]`FileManager`!@, you need to create either a @![iOS]`SDLFile`!@ @![android, javaSE, javaEE]`SdlFile`!@ or @![iOS]`SDLArtwork`!@ @![android, javaSE, javaEE]`SdlArtwork`!@object. @![iOS]`SDLFile` objects are created with a local `NSURL` or `NSData`; `SDLArtwork` a `UIImage`.!@ @![android]Both `SdlFile`s and `SdlArtwork`s can be created with a `Uri`, `byte[]`, or `resourceId`.!@ @![javaSE, javaEE]Both `SdlFile`s and `SdlArtwork`s can be created with using `filePath`, or `byte[]`.!@